prisma/prisma-examples/javascript/rest-nextjs/README.md

 ## Evolving the app

-Evolving the application typically requires four subsequent steps:
+Evolving the application typically requires five subsequent steps:

 1. Migrating the database schema using SQL
 1. Updating your Prisma schema by introspecting the database with `prisma2 introspect`